KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    execute only documents in released state.
 Note that a tester may change the state of a document from test back to development.

-   In KnowageER you may also decide to temporary “lock” a document while he is working with it: it is enough to set the **Lock by user** item to True.
+   In KnowageER you may also decide to temporary Â“lockÂ” a document while he is working with it: it is enough to set the **Lock by user** item to True.
 This prevent other developers from modifying the same document you are working on.